bikeshaving/crank/website/guides/07-differences-from-react.md

 ---
 title: Differences from React
+publish: false
 ---

 Though Crank is very much inspired by and similar to React, exact compatibility is a non-goal, and we’ve used this as opportunity to “fix” a lot of pain points with React which bothered us over the years.
 The following is a list of differences with React, as well as justifications for why we chose to implement features differently.

-## No Component class, no hooks.
+## No classes
-Crank uses generator functions, async functions and the JavaScript runtime to implement much of what React implements.
-Here for instance, is the old React class-based API implemented with a single async generator function:
+Crank uses functions, generator functions and async functions to implement all of what React implements with classes.
+Here for instance, is the entirety of the React class-based API implemented with a single async generator function:

 ```jsx
 async function *ReactComponent(props) {